 Climate

 Malta enjoys a Mediterranean climate, with hot and dry summers and mild winters.
 The island receives an average of 300 days of sunshine per year, making it an ideal destination for those seeking warm weather year-round.
-However, summers can be very hot and humid, with temperatures reaching over 30°C. Winters are mild but can be rainy and windy.
+However, summers can be very hot and humid, with temperatures reaching over 30 degrees Celsius.
+Winters are mild but can be rainy and windy.
 Overall, Malta’s climate is one of its biggest draws for expats and tourists alike.

 Culture and Lifestyle